-The Paleo Approach
+The paleo Approach

 The problem with this is that through all these changes that have occurred, we've degraded the nutrition content of our daily diet and have moved further and further away from eating as Mother Nature intended.

-Pro's Of Paleo
+Pros Of Paleo

-So what are the pros of eating Paleo?
+So what are the pros of eating paleo?
 Is this a diet you should adopt?

-Right off the start you can see how well this diet is going to control blood sugar levels.
+Right from the start you can see how well this diet is going to control blood sugar levels.
 In a world where many of us experience rollercoaster-like blood sugar fluctuations, this aspect alone proves to be an extremely beneficial aspect of the set-up.

-The more stabilized your blood sugar levels are, the less likely you're going to be to experience food cravings, to battle ongoing fatigue, and to be at the potential risk of developing diabetes down the road.
+The more stabilized your blood sugar levels are, the less likely you're going to be to experience food cravings, to battle ongoing fatigue, and to be at the potential risk of developing type 2 diabetes down the road.

 Problems Associated With Paleo

-So what are the drawbacks to the Paleo Diet, if any?
+So what are the drawbacks to the paleo diet, if any?

-The biggest issue that you may run into that can easily be overcome with proper planning is the fact that if you are a very active individual doing high volume workout sessions, you may find it harder to get in the complex carbohydrates that you need.
-While you'll definitely get in carbohydrates from the fruits and vegetables you consume, you'll be hard pressed to get in hundreds of calories worth without walking around feeling bloated all day long.
-The body can only handle so much fiber at once and if you're aiming for a calorie intake of 4000+ per day, with 2000 calories coming from carbohydrates, you may begin to struggle.
-Since high intensity exercise can only utilize glucose as a fuel source (as fat will not support this intensity of activity), therein lies the potential issue that must be dealt with.
+The biggest issue that you may run into that can easily be overcome with proper planning is the fact that, if you are a very active individual doing high-volume workout sessions, you may find it harder to get in the complex carbohydrates that you need.
+While you'll definitely get in carbohydrates from the fruits and vegetables you consume, you'll be hard-pressed to get in hundreds of calories' worth without walking around feeling bloated all day long.
+The body can only handle so much fiber at once, and if you're aiming for a calorie intake of 4000+ per day, with 2000 calories coming from carbohydrates, you may begin to struggle.
+Since high-intensity exercise can only utilize glucose as a fuel source (as fat will not support this intensity of activity), therein lies the potential issue that must be dealt with.

-The way to get around this problem is to focus on eating the highest carbohydrate-rich fruits available including bananas, cherries, and pineapples.
+The way to get around this problem is to focus on eating the highest carbohydrate-rich fruits available, including bananas, cherries, and pineapples.
 At over 100 calories per cup or large fruit, this will add up quickly.

 Additionally, some athletes will choose to also include the most wholesome grains such as brown rice and steel-cut oats, so that's another consideration.
-While eating these will move away from the diet being a true, authentic Paleo Diet, if you keep the carbohydrates limited to just these highly natural sources, you'll still receive the same benefits that the approach has to offer while getting in those necessary carbohydrates for energy and muscle glycogen restoration purposes.
+While eating these will move away from the diet being a true, authentic paleo diet, if you keep the carbohydrates limited to just these highly natural sources, you'll still receive the same benefits that the approach has to offer while getting in those necessary carbohydrates for energy and muscle glycogen restoration purposes.

-The second limitation that you may run into with this approach is that those who choose to use a vegetarian lifestyle will find it very difficult to get in the necessary protein they need to meet their needs.
+The second limitation that you may run into with this approach is that those who choose to follow a vegetarian lifestyle will find it very difficult to get in the necessary protein they need to meet their needs.
 Since most vegetarian protein sources such as quinoa, soy, lentils, chickpeas, and all other legumes are restricted on the plan, there aren't many options left.